A fall semester house course exploring (inter)religious diversity

-Lectures and programs connecting academic interests and religious experience
+Lectures, guest speakers, and programs connecting academic interests and religious practice

-Housed within Blue Ridge House (Keohane Quad 4B, West Campus), E&R is about building friendships through shared meals, house events, retreats, trips and religious exploration.
+E&R is about building friendships through weekly meals, house events, retreats, and trips.

 Where does the name "Eruditio et Religio" come from?